 Additionally, we utilize third-party mining pools to receive our mining rewards from a given network.
 Mining pools allow mining participants to combine their processing power, which increases the chances of solving a block and getting paid by the network.
 The rewards are distributed by the pool operators, proportionally to our contribution to the pools' overall mining power used to solve a block.
 We entered into agreements with mining pool operators who deliver cryptocurrency rewards to accounts of us or our customers in exchange for hash rate provided by us and our Cloud Hash Rate customers.
 The agreements are terminable through mutual agreement between both parties or due to a breach of the contract which is not cured within two days upon receiving notice from the non-breaching party.

 Due to the competitiveness of the global mining pool industry, we believe that we will be able to promptly access alternative mining pools if needed.
 Nevertheless, we are dependent on the accuracy of a mining pool operator's record keeping to accurately record the total processing power provided to the pool for a given Bitcoin or other cryptocurrency mining application in order to assess the proportion of that total processing power we provided.
 While we have internal methods of tracking both our power provided and the total power used by the pool, the mining pool operator uses its own record-keeping to determine our proportion of a given reward.
-We have little means of recourse against the mining pool operator if we determine the proportion of the reward paid out to us by a mining pool operator is incorrect, other than leaving the pools or entering into a lengthy negotiation with the third-party mining pools to get back the fair rewards.
-If we are unable to consistently obtain accurate proportionate rewards from our mining pool operators, we may experience reduced reward for our efforts, which would have an adverse effect on our business and operations.
+We have little means of recourse against the mining pool operator if we determine the proportion of the reward paid out to us by a mining pool operator is incorrect, other than leaving the pools or entering into a lengthy negotiation with the third-party mining pool operators, we may experience reduced reward for our efforts, which would have an adverse effect on our business and operations.